Well-being

 Now that you know the areas get in the way of believing in yourself, it’s time to take action.

-Shifting your beliefs about yourself with one small change at a time compounds and before you know it the narrative you have in your mind about yourself changes too.
+Shifting your beliefs about yourself with a tiny change at a time compounds and before you know it, the narrative you have in your mind about yourself changes too.

 2. Build self-trust

 The topic of trust is something that we usually think of as for others.
 But trusting in yourself and honoring your commitments to yourself is important.
-When you have (or don’t have) trust in yourself it is similar to having (or not having) trust in others – it’s difficult to have confidence that you’ll honor your commitment to you.
+When you have (or don’t have) trust in yourself, it is similar to having (or not having) trust in others – it’s challenging to have confidence that you’ll honor your commitment to yourself.
 You know that feeling when you can count on someone that they’ll keep their word?
 That’s the same feeling you can have for yourself as well.
 You be confident that you’re doing what’s best for you!

 So, what happens when you don’t trust yourself?
-Maybe you aren’t honest with yourself because you’re not sure what to do with the information.
+Maybe you aren’t honest with yourself because you’re unsure what to do with the information.
 Or maybe you can’t count on yourself to do what you tell yourself you’ll do.
 It could also be that you’re afraid that the outcome won’t be what you wished for and instead will be more disappointing than not.
 There are several possibilities.
-What I’ve found is that most of us want a guarantee before we invest in ourselves and that’s a catch-22 situation where you’re in a stalemate with yourself!
+I’ve found that most of us want a guarantee before investing in ourselves and that’s a catch-22 situation where you’re in a stalemate with yourself!

 As strange as it might seem many of us have made promises to ourselves, no matter how impossible they may be to keep, and when they’re broken, it can lead to feeling like you can’t be trusted.
-For example, maybe you’ve promised yourself more than once that you’re going to stop hitting the snooze button, but it’s just so cozy that it doesn’t happen.
-Each morning it doesn’t happen it is confirmation that you can’t trust yourself to keep your word.
+For example, maybe you’ve promised yourself more than once that you’ll stop hitting the snooze button, but it’s so cozy that it doesn’t happen.
+Each morning it doesn’t happen.
+It is confirmation that you can’t trust yourself to keep your word.
 Fortunately, there is a way to change this dynamic with yourself!

 Here are some tips and strategies to build more trust with yourself: